Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data: MATERIALS AND METHODS

 \subsection{Suspension preparation}

 All of the procedures were performed according to the ethical policy of Kansai University (permit number $= 21$--$71$).
+Fresh human blood was sampled from two young healthy volunteers ($23$--$25$ years old) and used immediately after collection.
+Total three different samples ($\mathcal{N} = 3$) was prepared for each experiment.
 To obtain a suspension consisting of human RBCs and plasma, blood samples treated with anticoagulant ($3.2$\% citric sodium) were washed with phosphate-buffered saline (PBS) mixed with $1$ wt\% bovine serum albumin (BSA, Wako) and then centrifuged.
 Washed RBCs were resuspended in plasma at volume concentrations (or hematocrit) of $\phi = 0.1$--$0.8$.
-A whole-blood sample with $\phi = 0.4$ was also prepared for the comparison.
+A whole-blood sample ($\phi = 0.4$) treated with anticoagulant (citric sodium) was also prepared for the comparison.
 HRBCs were prepared by immersing normal RBCs in the aforementioned solution (PBS $+$ BSA) containing $400$ ppm ($= 0.04$\%) glutaraldehyde (GA, Sigma-Aldrich) for $30$ minutes at room temperature ($22$ $^\circ$C)~\cite{Abay2019, Kuck2022, Squier1976}.
 Each measurement was performed using 3.5-ml samples.
+Due to the anticoagulant, the aggregation was not confirmed in healthy RBCs ($\phi = 0.4$ and $0.8$) suspended in plasma and whole blood before and even after the measurement with constant low shear rate of $\dot\gamma = 0.1$ s$^{-1}$ (data not shown), where pipetting for the samples was not conducted before and after recoding microscopy images to avoid giving shear stress to the cells.